Chad-Mowbray/certs/README.md

 ##### <span style="color: red;">Solution:</span>
 (add to Trusted Root Certification Authorities store)

-2. Imagne yourself as the newest Certificate Authority.
+2. Imagine yourself as the newest Certificate Authority.
 You wouldn't want to directly sign a website's certificate.
 If anything went wrong you might invalidate your root certificate.
 To mitigate your risk, create an intermediate certificate that can do the dirty work of signing a website's certificate.

 ##### <span style="color: red;">Solution:</span>
 https://raymii.org/s/tutorials/OpenSSL_command_line_Root_and_Intermediate_CA_including_OCSP_CRL%20and_revocation.html